alejandroereyes/gatherer/README.md

     <li>When a single change in your code breaks multiple tests, consider the idea that your testing strategy is flawed.</li>
     <li>Write your test as close as possible to the code logic that's being tested.</li>
     <li>Adding user authentication can be very disruptive to existing tests.
 Try to get the basic infrastructure in place early.</li>
+    <li>Test for mass assignment any time you have an attribute that needs to be secure and a controller method that touches that class based on user input.</li>
+    <li>Use an automatic security scanner to check for common security issues.</li>
   </ol>